 Dubbed “the happiest place in America,” San Luis Obispo should definitely be on your Golden State itinerary!
 Whether you plan to visit solo, or you are seeking a fabulous couples getaway, or looking to have a great family vacation, SLO will wow you.

-Not only is San Luis Obispo a wonderful destination in its own right, it is also located very close to many charming California Central Coast towns and villages, making it easy to do short excursions to the beach or to wine country.
+San Luis Obispo’s location, close to other charming California Central Coast towns and villages, makes it easy to do short excursions to the beach or to wine country.

 San Luis Obispo is one of the most popular weekend getaway destinations in California, for its weather, its laid-back charm, and the many activities the area offers.